lfb241/one-health/docs/Technical Report.md

 After executing this command you should be able to access the Neo4J Manager through `localhost:7474` and the server to communicate with the app using `localhost:7687`.

-To run the server we used [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), just open the project folder (`ontology-manager-server`) and run the main file  `/src/main/java/ipbhalle.de.ontologymanagerserver/OntologyManagerServerApplication.java`.
+To run the server we used [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), just open the project folder (`server`) and run the main file  `/src/main/java/ipbhalle.de.ontologymanagerserver/OntologyManagerServerApplication.java`.
 This should launch the server on `localhost:8080`.

-To run the client we used Visual Studio Code, after opening the client project directory on VS Code open a terminal and use the following commands to launch the client on `localhost:3000`
+To run the client we used Visual Studio Code, after opening the client project directory on VS Code open a terminal and use the following commands to launch the client on `localhost:5173`

 ```bash
 npm install